Term 1 in the year before starting school

 Communicating with the school

 It’s a good idea to talk with your child’s teacher about the easiest way for you both to keep in touch regularly.
 It might be by phone, email or quick catch-ups after school.
-A communication book in your child’s bag can also work well.
+A communication book in your child’s bag or a communication app can also work well.
 Both you and your child’s teacher can use it to check up on tasks, activities or events at school or home.

 It’s OK for you to raise any concerns you have with the school and then work together to focus on solutions.